Romanian Deadlift: The Ultimate Guide

 Primary Muscles

-• Hamstrings: The primary target of the RDL, these posterior thigh muscles work eccentrically during the lowering phase and concentrically during the lifting phase to extend the hips.
+The primary target of the RDL, the hamstrings work eccentrically during the lowering phase and concentrically during the lift.
+The deep stretch under load is what makes the RDL uniquely effective for hamstring growth.

-• Erector Spinae: These muscles running along the spine work isometrically to maintain a neutral spine position throughout the movement.
+These muscles along the spine work isometrically to maintain a neutral spine throughout the movement.
+They resist flexion under load rather than producing movement.

 Secondary Muscles